 Many graduates of the School of Health Studies choose to further their education by pursuing research-based graduate degrees or by entering a professional program that develops skills related to a specific career path (ie. chiropractor, teacher, lawyer).
 Choosing the most suitable postgraduate option can be challenging.
 There are a variety of resources provided the by the Student Success Centre that provide answers to many of the most common questions students have when considering postgraduate education.

 Programs such as Master of Arts (MA), Master of Science (MSc), or Doctor of Philosophy (PhD), build on the knowledge obtained during an undergraduate program.
 Many who hold these degrees migrate to careers in research or academia, but the skills acquired in these type of programs are also in demand in industry and the public sector.
-Some programs of this nature require students to complete an entrance exam such as the GRE.
+Some programs of this nature require students to complete an entrance exam.
 It is important to thoroughly research the application criteria for programs you plan to apply to.
 More information about tests and requirements can be obtained from the Student Success Centre.

 Some graduates of the School of Health Studies pursue research- or course-based graduate degrees in areas such as: